 Air National Guard F-16s make up a significant percentage of the Total Air Force fighter fleet.
 The F-16 Viper, a multirole air superiority aircraft, deploys in support of overseas contingency operations and performs domestic emergency response missions.
 However, the F-16 requires modernization and technology enhancements to continue to maintain readiness and lethality in the future.

-Two F-16 Vipers from the 177th Fighter Wing, New Jersey Air National Guard, fly in formation.
+F-16 Fighting Falcons from the 180th Fighter Wing, Ohio Air National Guard, conduct a routine training mission.